What Are Related Services in an IEP?

 School-based PT will differ from clinic-based therapy in some important ways.
 In school, PT focuses on helping students safely access and navigate their classroom and school grounds, including busy hallways and common areas, playground equipment, cafeterias, restrooms, and more.
 Clinic-based PT can focus much more on the medical considerations of a child’s disability.

 In California, psychological services include psychological and educational assessments as well as collaboration with school staff to implement services and intervention strategies.
 Services might include support outside of school (for example, counseling for a student and their family) and services in the classroom, such as putting positive behavioral intervention strategies into place.
-You can read more about psycho-educational assessments in our article Assessments and IEEs and about positive behavioral programs in our article Positive Behavioral Interventions and Supports (PBIS) 101.
+You can read more about psycho-educational assessments in our article IEP Assessments 101 and about positive behavioral programs in our article Positive Behavioral Interventions and Supports (PBIS) 101.

 One underutilized related service is recreational therapy, which is intended to help a student participate as independently as possible in leisure activities — in other words, to learn the skills necessary to benefit from the social parts of school.
 Recreation services include a recreation and leisure assessment to determine if a student would benefit from recreation therapy as well as direct therapy services to support their needs.